openstack/openstack-ansible-os_neutron/doc/source/app-ovn.rst

   5335c34d-9233-47bd-92f1-fc7503270783     2
   cb6761f4-c14c-41f8-9654-16f3fc7cc7e6     1

 In order to migrate active router logical port to another node, you can execute the following command:

 .. code-block:: console

   root@mnaio-controller1:~# ovn-nbctl lrp-set-gateway-chassis lrp-16555e74-fbef-4ecb-918c-2fb76bf5d42d ff66288c-5a7c-41fb-ba54-6c781f95a81e 10

-Additional commands can be found in upstream OVN documentation and other resources listed on this page.

 In cases when a Geneve network acts as the external network for the router, Logical Router will be pinned to the chassis instead of its LRP: